VUV Reflectance Measurements for Materials Relevant to Argon and Xenon Experiments: Conclusions and future steps

 \subsection{Integrated reflectance}

-At an angle of incidence of 45$^{\circ}$ in the VUV range, preliminary reflectance values are 10–15\% for both aluminium and stainless steel, significantly lower than their UV-VIS counterparts, see Figure~\ref{fig:reflectance} .
+At an angle of incidence of 45$^{\circ}$ in the VUV range, preliminary reflectance values are 10\% (15\%) for SS (Al) samples, significantly lower than their UV-VIS counterparts, as it is shown in the right panel of Fig.~\ref{fig:vuvspectrums}.
+Al sample is slightly more reflective than SS sample, but far below some literature values \cite{Yang:06}, highlighting the strong dependence on surface finish and the need for sample-specific measurements.
 This substantial drop at shorter wavelengths reflects the wavelength-dependent optical properties of these materials and has important consequences for detector design.